frank-taylor-pcg/Configuration/Readme.md

 // Duplicated the entries in the list
 List<string>

-// Didn't work at all
+// Didn't work at all (need details)
 DateOnly
 ```